 Ullswater’s shoreside road is busy with cars, throwing into stark relief the car-free lanes I’ve enjoyed so far.
 But by now I’m so far into my own zone they don’t much bother me, even the few which get too close; on longer meditative rides like this, by distracting my focus cars actually help restore it, becoming a resource to deepen rather than destroy my cycling experience.
 Besides, the views down and across Ullswater to Cumbria’s finest fells are stunning.

 I ride through the village of Glenridding to the lake’s southern end, then past Patterdale, Hartshop and Brothers Water to the inn at Kirkstonefoot where, as its name suggests, Kirkstone Pass properly begins.
 Suddenly most of the cars are gone.
 Ahead the road climbs south into the distance and I move inextricably, inevitably into that priceless zone where the world gets temporarily reduced to just you slowly moving upwards through turning pedals.
 (The longer we’re ‘forced’ to inhabit this zone the more ‘classic’ is the climb.)

-Although it is the highest pass in the Lakes, Kirkstone is not too difficult a climb, but it is a satisfying one.
+It’s the highest pass in the Lakes, but Kirkstone is not too difficult a climb, and it’s a satisfying one.
 Going the other way the views down over Ullswater and its surrounding fells are incredible; this way it’s the straight line taken between the cosiness of lake, village and pasture up to the high fells which makes it special.

 And then the apex, the glorious bit of road at the end of a long climb which precedes the magic moment when up turns finally to down.
 There are many things I’ll never experience, but to think in a life lived differently this could have been one …